SLAC National Accelerator Laboratory: History

-SLAC's meeting facilities also provided a venue for the Homebrew Computer Club and other pioneers of the home computer revolution of the late 1970s and early 1980s.

-In 1984 the laboratory was named an ASME National Historic Engineering Landmark and an IEEE Milestone.
+In 1984, the laboratory was named an ASME National Historic Engineering Landmark and an IEEE Milestone.

 SLAC developed and, in December 1991, began hosting the first World Wide Web server outside of Europe.

 In the early-to-mid 1990s, the Stanford Linear Collider (SLC) investigated the properties of the Z boson using the Stanford Large Detector.

-As of 2005, SLAC employed over 1,000 people, some 150 of whom were physicists with doctorate degrees, and served over 3,000 visiting researchers yearly, operating particle accelerators for high-energy physics and the Stanford Synchrotron Radiation Laboratory (SSRL) for synchrotron light radiation research, which was "indispensable" in the research leading to the 2006 Nobel Prize in Chemistry awarded to Stanford Professor Roger D. Kornberg.
+By 2005, SLAC employed over 1,000 people, some 150 of whom were physicists with doctorate degrees, and served over 3,000 visiting researchers yearly, operating particle accelerators for high-energy physics and the Stanford Synchrotron Radiation Laboratory (SSRL) for synchrotron light radiation research, which was "indispensable" in the research leading to the 2006 Nobel Prize in Chemistry awarded to Stanford Professor Roger D. Kornberg.

 In October 2008, the Department of Energy announced that the center's name would be changed to SLAC National Accelerator Laboratory.
 The reasons given include a better representation of the new direction of the lab and the ability to trademark the laboratory's name.
 Stanford University had legally opposed the Department of Energy's attempt to trademark "Stanford Linear Accelerator Center".

 In March 2009, it was announced that the SLAC National Accelerator Laboratory was to receive $68.3 million in Recovery Act Funding to be disbursed by Department of Energy's Office of Science.

 In October 2016, Bits and Watts launched as a collaboration between SLAC and Stanford University to design "better, greener electric grids".
 SLAC later pulled out over concerns about an industry partner, the state-owned Chinese electric utility.

+In April 2024, SLAC completed two decades of work constructing the world's largest digital camera for the Legacy Survey of Space and Time (LSST) project at the Vera C. Rubin Observatory in Chile.
+The camera become operational in 2025.